102 Steps | How to Be a Successful Real Estate Agent [Comprehensive Guide]

 Joining NAR is not a requirement.
 You do not have to become a designated REALTOR®.
 That being said, many brokerages require it.
 You also may be required to be a member to access your MLS login and digital keys to access properties.

 The Millionaire Real Estate Agent (MREA) is a comprehensive guide on growing a real estate business that earns you a million dollars and more.
-The concept is learning the mindset, models, activities, and leverage required to build a top performing real estate team that eventually allows you to eventually move yourself out of the day to day operations earning a passive income.
+The concept is learning the mindset, models, activities, and leverage required to build a top-performing real estate team that eventually allows you to eventually move out of the day-to-day operations earning a passive income.